rya-sge/access-denied/_posts/2026-09-14-aztec-delayed-public-mutable-pause-privacy-delay.md

 image: /assets/article/blockchain/aztec/2026-09-14-aztec-delayed-public-mutable-mindmap.png
 isMath: false
 ---

+[Aztec](https://aztec.network/) is a privacy-focused Layer 2 on Ethereum.
+A contract there has private functions, proved on the user's device over encrypted notes, and public functions, executed afterwards by a sequencer over ordinary readable state; the private half of a transaction runs first, without access to the current public state.
+That ordering is the reason the problem in this article exists.

 A token contract usually carries a small piece of public configuration that every transfer has to consult: a pause flag, a fee rate, an allowlist entry.